Chia-Network/chia-blockchain/docs/3-chia-network-architecture.md

 ## Wallets

 Wallets can communicate with full nodes through the wallet protocol.
-This is similar to Bitcoin's SPV protocol, and allows verification of transactions and block wight, without the bandwidth and CPU requirements of full nodes.
+This is similar to Bitcoin's SPV protocol, and allows verification of transactions and block weight, without the bandwidth and CPU requirements of full nodes.